 In response to intense demands of social life, human beings have evolved a number of capacities that allow them to make sense of other agents—to interpret, explain, and predict their behavior, share their experiences, and coordinate interactions with them.
 These capacities include simple processes such as gaze following or mimicry; complex processes such as imaginative simulation and mental state inference; and abstract concepts such as intentionality and belief.
-These capacities are typically subsumed under the label social cognition (Malle, 2015-Tree).
+These capacities are typically subsumed under the label social cognition (Malle, 2008).

-Explanations of intentional actions
+Explanations of behavior

 Mental state inference